vlvagerviwager/protect-your-privacy/README.md

 # Protect your privacy
 Protect your privacy.
-Originally hosted on Tumblr, bringing it to Github so that others may contribute.
+Originally hosted on Tumblr, bringing it to Github to make it easier for others to contribute.

 All feedback re: content and formatting welcomed.
 Look for _fully_ open source tools, not just opened encryption implementation etc.